 Replace the trolley on the belt drive, a fairly easy job.

 If you have any problems, feel free to call Sac’s Garage Door Repair anytime of the day or night, 7 days a week.
 We’ll be happy to give advice or come out and take a look at it.
 We offer a 100% customer satisfaction guarantee.
 We’re a local company serving the greater Sacramento and Los Angeles area.

 Troubleshooting Garage Door Opener Repair

-About 9 times out of 10, a garage door opener is very easy to fix.
+About 9 times out of 10, a garage door opener is easy to fix.
 Sometimes it’s just a matter of changing the batteries in your remote or fixing a fuse in the fuse box.

 If the garage door doesn’t budge at all, it’s probably a power issue.
 Start by replacing the batteries in your remote.
 Next check to see if the opener has become unplugged.

 If there are other lights in the garage or house not working, it’s probably a blown fuse.
 Check the fuse box and see if any of the switches have been flipped.